Elton John: 1990–1999: "Sacrifice" to Aida

-In early September, John asked Taupin to revise the lyrics of their 1973 song "Candle in the Wind" to honour Diana, and Taupin agreed.
-On 6 September 1997, John performed "Candle in the Wind 1997" live for the only time at Diana's funeral in Westminster Abbey.
-The song became the fastest and biggest-selling single of all time, eventually selling over 33 million copies globally.
+In early September John asked Taupin to revise the lyrics of their 1973 song "Candle in the Wind" to honour Diana, and Taupin agreed.
+On 6 September 1997 John performed "Candle in the Wind 1997" live for the only time at Diana's funeral in Westminster Abbey.
+The song became the fastest- and biggest-selling single of all time, eventually selling over 33 million copies globally.
 The best-selling single in UK chart history, and the best-selling single in Billboard history, it is the first single certified Diamond in the US where it sold over 11 million copies.
 The 2009 Guinness World Records states it is "the biggest-selling single since UK and US singles charts began in the 1950s, having accumulated worldwide sales of 33 million copies".
 The song's proceeds of approximately £55 million were donated to Diana's charities via the Diana, Princess of Wales Memorial Fund.
 It won the Grammy Award for Best Male Pop Vocal Performance at the 40th Annual Grammy Awards in 1998.
 The song "Something About the Way You Look Tonight" was released as a double A-side.

-On 15 September 1997, John appeared at the Music for Montserrat charity concert at the Royal Albert Hall, performing three songs solo ("Your Song", "Don't Let the Sun Go Down on Me" and "Live Like Horses") before finishing with "Hey Jude" alongside Paul McCartney, Eric Clapton, Phil Collins, Mark Knopfler and Sting.
+On 15 September 1997 John appeared at the Music for Montserrat charity concert at the Royal Albert Hall in London, performing three songs solo ("Your Song", "Don't Let the Sun Go Down on Me" and "Live Like Horses") before finishing with "Hey Jude" alongside Paul McCartney, Eric Clapton, Phil Collins, Mark Knopfler and Sting.
 Two months later he performed on the BBC's Children in Need charity single "Perfect Day", which reached number one in the UK.
 John appeared as himself in the Spice Girls film Spice World, released in December 1997.

-The Lion King musical debuted on Broadway in 1997 and the West End in 1999.
-In 2014, it had grossed over $6 billion and became the top-earning title in box-office history for both stage productions and films, surpassing the record previously held by Andrew Lloyd Webber's 1986 musical The Phantom of the Opera.
-In addition to The Lion King, John composed music for a Disney's musical production Aida in 1999 with lyricist Tim Rice, for which they received the Tony Award for Best Original Score at the 54th Tony Awards, and the Grammy Award for Best Musical Show Album at the 43rd Annual Grammy Awards.
-The musical had its world premiere at Atlanta's Alliance Theatre and went on to Chicago and eventually Broadway.
-John released a live compilation album, Elton John One Night Only – The Greatest Hits, featuring songs from the show he did at Madison Square Garden in New York City that same year.
+The Lion King musical debuted on Broadway in 1997 and the West End theatre in 1999.
+In 2014 it had grossed over $6 billion and became the top-earning title in box-office history for both stage productions and films, surpassing the record previously held by Andrew Lloyd Webber's 1986 musical The Phantom of the Opera.
+In addition to The Lion King, John composed music for Disney's musical production Aida in 1999 with the lyricist Tim Rice, for which they received the Tony Award for Best Original Score at the 54th Tony Awards, and the Grammy Award for Best Musical Show Album at the 43rd Annual Grammy Awards.

+The musical premiered at the Alliance Theatre in Atlanta, Georgia, US, before moving to Chicago, Illinois, and subsequently opening on Broadway in New York City.
+John released a live compilation album, Elton John One Night Only – The Greatest Hits, featuring songs from his show at Madison Square Garden in New York City that same year.
 A concept album of songs from the musical Aida, Elton John and Tim Rice's Aida, was also released and featured the John duets "Written in the Stars" with LeAnn Rimes, and "I Know the Truth" with Janet Jackson.